+The Committee developed a strategic approach based on best practice for the effective management of health and wellbeing by ENA member companies.
 A Health and Wellbeing Framework was produced in 2009 based on the principles of a sound management system.
-This is composed of a number of individual protocols that set out requirements for the effective management of health risks and the promotion of wellbeing issues in the workplace.
+This was developed to help assess and monitor company performance in health and wellbeing issues, and is composed of a number of individual protocols that set out requirements for the effective management of health risks and the promotion of wellbeing issues in the workplace.